ger0nymo/mushroom-classifier-frontend/README.md

 ## Getting Started

 To run the project, you need to have flutter installed.
-Then, you can run the following command:
+Then, you can run the following commands:

 ```flutter pub get```